systemslab/popper-paper/main.md

 provide researchers with the option of generating and absorving the cost of a digital object identifier (DOI).
-Github projects can have a DOI associated with it [@smith_improving_2014], which is one of the main reasons why we use it as the VCS in _Popper_
+Github projects can have a DOI associated with it [@smith_improving_2014], which is one of the main reasons we use it as our VCS service.

 A related issue is the publication model.
 In [@chirigati_collaborative_2016] the authors propose to incentivize the